-Holiday traditions are a great way for spouses to connect.
-However, with the all busyness of the holidays you can easily forget to spend much time as just a couple.
+Christmas traditions are a great way for spouses to connect.
+However, with all of the busyness of the holidays, you can easily forget to spend much time as just a couple.
 And it’s a great way to create memories together.

 - Put up the Christmas tree together.
 Put on some holiday music or a movie and put up your tree.
 You could also have a special treat or dinner that night.

 - Go out looking at Christmas lights.
 Turn on some Christmas music and drive around a few neighborhoods, a park or other area with nice displays.
 It’s also fun to fill some insulated mugs with hot cocoa to drink while you drive around.
 You could also do a little Christmas light scavenger hunt.

 - Give each other stockings.
 Stockings are a lot of fun and can easily be budget friendly.

 - Share an advent calendar.
 You can use the more traditional chocolate advent calendar, fill one with dates, romantic coupons, or even a mixture of all of these things.
 Dating Divas’ has a fun Christmas countdown that is perfect for this.

 - Buy each other ornaments.
 Pick one that makes you think of your spouse, or maybe one that represents something you did that year.
 It’s fun to look back at all of the ones you got each other over the years.

 - Make gingerbread cookies together.
 Decorating gingerbread cookies can be a lot of fun, plus you get a tasty treat.
 There is no reason this has to be a kids activity.
 You could even take some of the cookies to an elderly family member or give some to your neighbors.

 - Make a holiday bucket list.
 Come up with all of the things you want to do together during the holiday season.
 You can use my free holiday bucket list printable and hang it on the fridge and try to mark off as many of the activities as possible.